adrianlzt/cerebro/monitorizacion/metricas/influxdb/telegraf.md

 telegraf --config example.conf -test run a single telegraf collection, outputing metrics to stdout

+# Cache
+Telegraf cachea los outputs en caso de que no pueda escribir.
+Si se llenan los buffers, va descartando las nuevas métricas. https://github.com/influxdata/telegraf/issues/802 petición para cachear en disco

+metric_buffer_limit: Telegraf will cache metric_buffer_limit metrics for each output, and will flush this buffer on a successful write.
+This should be a multiple of metric_batch_size and could not be less than 2 times metric_batch_size.

 # Plugins
 Para ver ayuda de un cierto plugin: